latest nhpb_banner 1__compressed2

 In addition to asking them this question, you will want to do some checking around on your own as well.
 Search the Internet.
 Contact the local Better Business Bureau.
 Search social network sites or blogs for feedback.
 If possible, track down actual references from people who have used the service or company.
 Maybe a friend, neighbor, or relative has used them.
 However, getting these actual references may be the most difficult.

+Reputation matters.
+What do other people say about working with this organization?.
 If you can get any firsthand accounts of reasonable rates, good service, and successful programs, those should be given a lot of weight in making your decision.
 As a number of positive, independent reviews are very powerful.
+Look for verified reviews, not just testimonials on the organization’s own website.
+Check BBB.org and even go to your state’s attorney general website for major complaints/red flags.

 What will happen to my credit rating?

-A key here is them answering truthfully.
+A key here is them answering truthfully about the current impact you are facing and future impact.
 You need a realistic answer.
-As in all honesty, if you're late with paying your credit card bills or mortgage, your credit score may already be in the process of going down.
+As in all honesty, if you're late with paying your credit card bills or say mortgage, your FICO credit score may already be in the process of going down at the 3 reporting bureaus.
 The fact is it needs to, and will, go down if you are delinquent.

 How much will I need to pay?